autoplot/documentation/javadoc/org/autoplot/AutoplotUtil.md

-# org.autoplot.AutoplotUtilUtility functions for Autoplot and other related applications.
-Note this
+# org.autoplot.AutoplotUtil

- has no reference to the specific app AutoplotUI, because this is also used in the applet which doesn't use AutoplotUI.
+Utility functions for Autoplot and other related applications.
+Note this has no reference to the specific app AutoplotUI, because this is also used in the applet which doesn't use AutoplotUI.

-AutoplotUtil( )
+# AutoplotUtil( )

 ***